 fifth in the world.
 Georgia Tech’s cybersecurity research is regularly accepted into premier, peer-reviewed academic conferences and honored by independent organizations.
 Researchers, faculty, and alumni hold appointments as cybersecurity advisors and assist top federal officials, Congress, the National Academy of Sciences/National Research Council, and major corporations.

-Below is a sampling of organizations that recognized Georgia Tech's experts for their outstanding results.
+Below is a sampling of organizations that recognized Georgia Tech's experts for their outstanding results and contributions.

 Georgia Tech's many degree pathways under the College of Engineering and the College of Computing contribute to its #6 ranking overall for "undergraduate computer engineering" by U.S. News & World Report in 2017.
 Student organizations such as the "GreyHat Club," undergraduate research programs, and "capture-the-flag" tournaments all contribute to holistic learning at Georgia Tech.